 – We tell honest and sometimes difficult stories about our region.
 We embrace Southern history, the realities of the Southern present, and the opportunities for Southern futures.
 In other words, we don’t flinch from talking about race, class, religion, gender, and all the other biggies.

 – We honor and support oral history subjects long beyond the interview.
 We welcome oral history subjects into the SFA family, establishing lasting relationships with individuals and communities throughout the region.

 – We inspire communities to invest in their culinary cultures.
 We promote pride of place, and encourage local communities to invest in cultural richness through fieldwork, events, and volunteer opportunities.
 We serve as advocates for economic and cultural heritage development.

-- We honor the people of our region.
+– We honor the people of our region.
 We recognize men and women whose hard work enriches the landscape of Southern food and culture.
 We honor workaday individuals of great repute with the Tabasco Guardian of the Tradition and the Ruth Fertel Keeper of the Flame Awards.
 We honor our region’s leading lights with Craig Claiborne Lifetime Achievement Awards.
-We honor people working toward race, class, gender, and environmental justice with John Egerton Prizes.
+And we honor people working toward race, class, gender, and environmental justice with John Egerton Prizes.

 2. We are an academic institution.

 – Academic rigor underscores our work.
 We are and will continue to be the foremost national resource on the study and living history of Southern foodways.
 We’re a nontraditional—but integral—part of the University of Mississippi.
 As an institute of the Center for the Study of Southern Culture, we take seriously our charge to contribute to the cultural studies dialogue on food.
 We aid students by offering internships, graduate assistantships, and post-doctoral teaching fellowships.